Parents

 August 29

-Pick up at Boston Logan Airport for international students traveling alone without an adult.
-Students will be transported to KUA and will be allowed to spend the night in their dorm room.
+For international students traveling alone without an adult, students will be transported from Boston Logan International Airport to KUA and will be allowed to spend the night in their dorm room.
 We want your student to be comfortable when they arrive!

 8:00 am: Pick-up at Boston Logan Airport for international students traveling alone without an adult